Fixed point theorems for groups acting on non-positively curved manifolds: Introduction

 \subsection{Property FH}

-When the underlying space is a Hilbert space $\mathcal H$ these ideas become very explicit.
+When the underlying space is a Hilbert space $\mathcal H$ the ideas introduced above become very explicit.
 In this section we illustrate these ideas by giving an affine version of Kassabov's proof for the fact that these groups have property (T) (compare with Theorem 5.9 in \cite {EJ} and Theorem 1.2 in \cite {K}).
-We prove : \begin {thm} Let $G$ be a group satisfying the following properties: \begin {enumerate} \item $G= \langle G_1,G_2,G_3 \rangle$ where each pare $G_i,G_j$ generates a finite group. \item For any orthogonal representation $(\pi,\mathcal H) $ of the groups $G_{i,j}=\langle {G_i, G_j}\rangle$, every $v \in \mathcal H$ satisfies the following property:
+We prove : \begin {thm} Let $G$ be a group satisfying the following properties: \begin {enumerate} \item $G= \langle G_1,G_2,G_3 \rangle$ where each pair $G_i,G_j$ generates a finite group. \item For any orthogonal representation $(\pi,\mathcal H) $ of the groups $G_{i,j}=\langle {G_i, G_j}\rangle$, every $v \in \mathcal H$ satisfies the following property:

 where $d_0(v)$ denotes the distance of $v$ from $ \mathcal H^{G_{i,j}}$, the (closed) space of $G_{i,j}$ invariant vectors, and $d_i(v)$ measure the distance between $v$ and $\mathcal H^{G_i}$. \end {enumerate} then $G$ has property FH. \end {thm}